Psychedelics and Creativity

 Psychedelics and Creativity: a Review of the Quantitative Literature

-Baggott reviews the psychedelics literature on creativity in this 2015 pre-print (not published?).
-He proposes creativity to be too elusive/inconsistent a measure that is confounded by other changes.
+This review (2015, pre-print) of the psychedelics literature on creativity argues that creativity is too elusive/inconsistent a measure that is confounded by other changes.

 Psychedelics and holistic thinking: a tool for science